-To find out more about any of the above support services, email TAFE Western at firstname.lastname@example.org
+To find out more about any of the above support services, email TAFE NSW at firstname.lastname@example.org

 When you can start

 Most courses start in February and July each year, however some of our more popular courses also have mid-semester intakes.
-Visit TAFE Western's Find a Course page for details about enrolment dates and study options.
+Visit TAFE NSW's find a course page for details about enrolment dates and study options.

 Study with Australian students

-TAFE Western has over 30,000 Australian students and one of the highest percentages of Aboriginal students in the State (23%), with 7,000 students who identify as Indigenous and/or Torres Strait Islander persons.
+TAFE NSW has over 30,000 Australian students and one of the highest percentages of Aboriginal students in the State (23%), with 7,000 students who identify as Indigenous and/or Torres Strait Islander persons.

 Our student population is fairly equal between the sexes with 48% female and 52% male students.
 In terms of age groups there is a fairly even proportion of students under the age of 19 years (36%) to students aged between 20-34 years (32%), with the smaller sections of the population aged 35-49 years (20%) and 50 years or older (12%).
 We also welcome multicultural diversity across our campuses and have approximately 9% of students that identify as being from non-English speaking backgrounds.
 We are proud to promote that studying with our students will give you one of the best possible perspectives on life in Australia.